Le Plus Petit Cirque du Monde

 What TEH projects are you part of?

-Urban Development Hub, Creative Hubs, Artistic Residencies, Arts Education Platform.
+Urban Development Hub, Creative Hubs, Artistic Residencies, Arts Education Platform and SPOTing project.

 Small Concert hall (audience capacity: less than 300), Outdoor stage, Multifunction Hall, Small Theatre (audience capacity: less than 200), Large Theatre (audience capacity: more than 200), Rehearsal or Practice Room, Playground, Shop or other retail space, Café / Bar, Restaurant, Community Areas, Multi-purpose Space